updated with the help of Agasel in November 2015

 As a tip, use the short breaks to read ahead in the questions and understand them completely.
 The listening exam passes quickly because you have to work at the pace set by the audio tracks.
 Thankfully, nearly all of the audiciones were easy to understand and the accents clear.
 I was also sitting directly in front of the CD player as candidate 4, which was to my advantage.

 I burst into the bright sun, thankful for an extra jolt of endorphins and a quick coffee.
-Inside a small sweets shop, I bought PEZ – remembering my high school coach Mr. Drew’s acronym - pure energy and zip – and popped the whole thing in my mouth for good measure, as the writing section would be the most difficult for me.
+Inside a small sweets shop, I bought PEZ – remembering my high school coach’s acronym – pure energy and zip – and popped the whole thing in my mouth for good measure, as the writing section would be the most difficult for me.
 The 30-minute break alloted passed quickly, but I was getting antsy to finish.

 The final written section of the exam is the combination listening and written exam.
 On four short, lined pages provided by the testing site, we’d have to complete two tasks.
-As the Novio was helping me prepare, he said that my stinging complaint letters deserved an A+, but my narrative writing was unfocused and messy. ¿Cómo?
+As the Novio was helping me prepare, he said that my stinging complaint letters deserved an A+, but my narrative writing was unfocused and messy.

-On the new exam model, there are two parts: the first requires one to listen to an eight- to ten-minute speech, take notes, and then write an expository essay with the author’s opinion at the end, taking note of word count.
+On the exam model, there are two parts: the first requires one to listen to an eight- to ten-minute speech, take notes, and then write an expository essay with the author’s opinion at the end, taking note of word count.
 Then comes a choice between a complaint letter and a narrative.
 Clearly, I chose the complaint letter and had to write to my city hall calling blasphemy against the lack of cultural programming for senior citizens.
-The long essay was a pain in the culo - ten minutes of someone droning on about the conservation of fossil fuels in marginalized communities.
+The long essay was a pain in the culo – ten minutes of someone droning on about the conservation of fossil fuels in marginalized communities.
 In the end, I had to squeeze my words into the papers provided and hastily count words, but closing my booklet two minutes and sliding it to the corner of my paper, I took a long exhale and slumped in my chair.
 It was finished.
 Terminado.
 Finito.
 Acabado.
 As I stood up to collect my bags, I saw people scribbling to finish and sweat collecting on brows.

 I felt good.
 As the maximum number of points is 100, and one must score a 33 on each section (Yeah, I don’t understand that math either…), I figured I’d done the required for an APTO score (adequate) and would be awaiting a certificate in a few months.
 In fact, I think I could have done the C2, too, with a bit more discipline and hours dedicated to studying.
-Marina was nowhere to be found, so I called Kike to tell him it was all done, popping chuces into my mouth as a reward.
+Marina was nowhere to be found, so I called the Novio to tell him it was all done, popping chuces into my mouth as a reward.
 I finally relaxed on the train, looking forward.

 While I may not need an Instituto Cervantes-issued ticket for a job any time soon, having to get back in the study mode and do something else but enjoy the sunshine and siestas was good for me (and my wallet, aside from the books and actual exam).
 I won’t find out my score for another 6-8 weeks, but I can rest easy note having a date looming over my head.